Types of leave are the building blocks of employments.

-The option ‘request per’ allows you to fill in the minimum amount for making a request for this type of leave.
+The option ‘Request per’ allows you to fill in the minimum amount for making a request for this type of leave.
 This can be per minute, per 2, 4, 6, 8 hours, per shift, or per day.
 Request per can be found Settings (gear icon top right)’ ⇒ ‘Leavedays’ ⇒ ‘Request per’ and select ‘add new rule’.

 - Per hour: This means leave can be requested per minute.
 Use this option when you want employees to be able to request leave for an hour or fifteen minutes.

 Shift: The system will look at the schedule to determine the shift.